-A rupture of the Achilles tendon means that there has been either a complete, or partial, tear of the tendon which connects the calf muscles to the heel bone.
-Usually this occurs just above insertion on the heel bone, although it can happen anywhere along the course of the tendon.
+A rupture of the Achilles tendon is a complete or partial tear of the tendon that connects the calf muscles to the heel bone.
+Usually this occurs just above where the tendon attaches to the heel bone, although it can happen anywhere along the tendon.

-Achilles tendon rupture occurs in people that engage in strenuous activity, who are usually sedentary and have weakened tendons, or in people who have had previous chronic injury to their Achilles tendons.
-Previous injury to the tendon can be caused by overuse, improper stretching habits, worn-out or improperly fitting shoes, or poor biomechanics (flat-feet).
+Achilles tendons may tear when people who are usually sedentary and have weakened tendons engage in strenuous activity.
+Tears can also occur in people who have had previous chronic injury to their Achilles tendons.
+Tendon injuries can be caused by overuse, improper stretching habits, worn-out or improperly fitting shoes, and poor biomechanics (flat-feet).
 The risk of tendon rupture is also increased with the use of quinolone antibiotics (e.g. ciprofloxacin, Levaquin).

 Our Approach to Achilles Tendon Rupture